angelocatalani/hexagonal_architecture/README.md

 behave correctly.

-However, we could implement a [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) to consciously retry the failed request multiple times until returning an error or a valid response.
+However, we could implement a [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) to retry reasonably the failed request multiple times until returning an error or a valid response.

 ### Telemetry